nikitavoloboev/data/macOS/apps/iterm.md

 My always open tabs are:

-1. `jumper` - This tab is where the majority of my work is done or when I need to quickly jump around my file system.
+1. `jump` - This tab is where the majority of my work is done or when I need to quickly jump around my file system.
 Bound to `f+j`.
 2. `kar` - Contains my [Karabiner configuration](karabiner/karabiner.md) I edit.
 Bound to `v+:`.
 3. `vim` - Contains my [Vim config](https://github.com/nikitavoloboev/dotfiles/blob/master/nvim/init.vim).
 Bound to `v+a`.